Side-by-Side Comparison

 Our Verdict

 Webflow is the production-grade choice for content-driven sites, e-commerce, and client work that needs CMS depth and granular design control.
 Its steeper learning curve pays off for teams building sites with complex content structures, dynamic pages, or e-commerce requirements — and its hosting infrastructure is enterprise-ready.
 Framer is the faster choice for landing pages, portfolios, and Figma-first design teams who want to go from concept to live site in hours rather than days.
 AI generation, Figma import, and React export make it significantly more agile for projects where speed and design-code continuity matter more than CMS depth.
-The clearest decision rule: if your site has a CMS or sells products, use Webflow.
-If your site is primarily a showcase or landing page and you value speed, Figma workflow integration, or React export, use Framer.
-See our full Webflow review and Framer review for detailed independent assessments of each platform.
+The clearest decision rule: if your site needs CMS depth, e-commerce, or precise CSS control, choose Webflow.
+If you need to ship something polished quickly — a landing page, a portfolio, a startup homepage — and you work in Figma or want React export, choose Framer.
+The mistake is choosing either tool for the wrong use case: Webflow's power is wasted on a simple landing page; Framer's agility doesn't compensate for missing CMS depth when you genuinely need it.

 Sources